canro91/canro91.github.io/_posts/2020-08-01-AnotherTwoCSharpIdiomsPart3.md

 cover-alt: Two C# idioms - Part 3
 ---

 This part of the C# idioms series is only about dictionaries.
+Let's get rid of exceptions when working with dictionaries.

-## Instead of checking if a dictionary contains an item before adding it, use `TryAdd`
+## Instead of checking if a dictionary contains an item before adding it, use TryAdd

 `TryAdd` will return if an item was added or not to the dictionary.
 Unlike `Add`, if the given key is already in the dictionary, `TryAdd` won't throw any exception.
 It will simply do nothing.
 The item is already there.